dracomalar93/python-dev/Learn Python Intermediate/readme.md

 - code needs to read like English
 - comment code that is easy to read, not on stuff that is self explanatory

+# developer fundamentals iii

+- know when to use what data structure
+- dictionary has no order
+- a list has an order
+- dictionary holds more information